Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Multipartite distribution protocols

-We propose three protocols, which are novel examples of multipath routing applied to distributing a multipartite state between multiple users.
-The proposed multipath (MP) protocols are the Greedy Plus (MP-G+), Cooperative (MP-C), and Packing (MP-P) protocols, which are an extension of preliminary work by the authors in \cite{sutcliffe2022quantum,sutcliffe2023ofc}.
-The protocols assume a network temporal evolution in discrete time slots of duration $T_{\text{slot}}$.
-In each timeslot, the protocols perform three distinct operations: entanglement link generation, routing and, if a valid route exists, GHZ state generation.\\
+We propose three protocols, which are novel variants of multipath routing applied to distributing a multipartite state between multiple users.
+The proposed multipath (MP) protocols are the Greedy Plus \hbox{(MP-G+)}, Cooperative \hbox{(MP-C)}, and Packing \hbox{(MP-P)} protocols.